 - You may install varying memory sizes in Channel A and Channel B. The system maps the total size of the lower-sized channel for the dual-channel configuration.
 Any excess memory from the higher-sized channel is then mapped for single-channel operation. - Always install DIMMs with the same CAS latency.
-For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - If you are using a Windows 32-bit version operating system (e.g. 32-bit Windows XP, 32-bit Vista) without the Physical Address Extension (PAE) support, the system will allocate a certain amount of memory space for system device. - We recommend that you install only a maximum of 3GB system memory when using a Windows 32-bit version operating system without the PAE.
-The excess over 3GB of installed memory will not cause any problem; however, the system can not use this excess memory space and the system will display less than the total size of physical memory installed. - This motherboard does not support memory modules made up of 128 Mb chips or double sided x16 memory modules.
+For optimum compatibility, it is recommended that you obtain memory modules from the same vendor. - When installing total memory of 4GB capacity or more, Windows 32bit operation system may only recognize less than 3GB.
+Hence, a total installed memory of less than 3GB is recommended. - This motherboard does not support memory modules made up of 128 Mb chips or double sided x16 memory modules.